Understanding Asymmetric Encryption

 - Performance: Slower than symmetric encryption (e.g., AES) for large data volumes.

-- Vulnerabilities: Susceptible to man-in-the-middle (MITM) attacks if public keys aren’t verified (e.g., via PKI).
+- Vulnerabilities: Susceptible to man-in-the-middle (MITM) attacks if public keys aren’t verified (e.g., via Public Key Infrastructure (PKI)).

 Common Algorithms